bbauska/W3Cx-1of5-CSS.0x/README.md

 -   2 different classes, each with at least 2 members

--   1 special style applied when an element is hovered over by the user\'s cursor
+-   1 special style applied when an element is hovered over by the user&#39;s cursor

 -   1 special style applied when the user clicks an element